MethodologyBy Matthew Juszczyk

 For years, streaming analytics has focused on what creators do play.
 Viewer counts, hours streamed, and trending titles dominate dashboards across the industry.
 But one of the most important data points has been invisible until now: the games streamers choose not to play.

 We call this Stream Fit Rejection — the moment when a streamer actively decides a game is not right for their channel, their community, or their identity.
-This data unlocks a new lens on game discoverability and helps studios predict which titles have breakout potential and which are at risk of failure.
+This data unlocks a new lens on game reception: it shows studios how creators respond to a title on contact.
+Who saves it, who passes, how much consideration the pass carried, and what stands in the way.
+That is a read on creator intent, measured before a campaign spends a dollar on the wrong premise.

 To make Stream Fit Rejection measurable, we start with three simple but powerful categories: